Raft consensus in swarm modeEstimated reading time: 1 minute

 (N/2)+1 members to agree on values proposed to the cluster.
 This means that in

 a cluster of 5 Managers running Raft, if 3 nodes are unavailable, the system

-tasks will keep running but the scheduler will not be able to rebalance tasks to
+tasks keep running but the scheduler cannot rebalance tasks to

-cope with failures if when the manager set is not healthy.
+cope with failures if the manager set is not healthy.

 The implementation of the consensus algorithm in swarm mode means it features the properties inherent to distributed systems: